Ancient history

 Ancient history is a time period from the beginning of writing and recorded human history through late antiquity.
 The span of recorded history is roughly 5,000 years, beginning with the development of Sumerian cuneiform script.
-Ancient history covers all continents inhabited by humans in the period 3000 BC – AD 500, ending with the expansion of Islam in late antiquity.
+Ancient history covers all continents inhabited by humans in the period 3000 BC – AD 500.

 The three-age system periodises ancient history into the Stone Age, the Bronze Age, and the Iron Age, with recorded history usually considered to begin with the Bronze Age.
 The start and end of the three ages vary between world regions.
-In many regions the Bronze Age is generally considered to begin a few centuries prior to 3000 BC, while the end of the Iron Age varies from the early first millennium BC in some regions to the late first millennium AD in others.
+In many regions, the Bronze Age is generally considered to begin a few centuries prior to 3000 BC, while the end of the Iron Age varies from the early first millennium BC in some regions to the late first millennium AD in others.

 During the time period of ancient history, the world population was exponentially increasing due to the Neolithic Revolution, which was in full progress.
-In 10,000 BC, the world population stood at 2 million, it rose to 45 million by 3000 BC.
+In 10,000 BC, the world population stood at an estimated 2 million, it rose to 45 million by 3000 BC.
 By the Iron Age in 1000 BC, the population had risen to 72 million.
 By the end of the ancient period in AD 500, the world population is thought to have stood at 209 million.
 In 10,500 years, the world population increased by 100 times.